 The good news is: Solar panels are getting a lot greener over time.
 As technology advances, we see more innovation in the solar industry, with experts introducing more sustainable materials.
 Researchers at the University of Bath recently created a new material called Kesterite, formed only from copper, zinc, tin, and sulfur, elements that are quite cheap and abundant.

 Solar panel recycling schemes are also becoming more popular around the world, although this is set to become more common for major solar panel companies in the US, China, and Japan.
-The global solar panel recycling market size is expected to grow at an annual growth rate of 12.8% between 2020 and 2027, so you can expect a solar equipment one stop shop in your area soon.
+The global solar panel recycling market size is expected to grow at an annual growth rate of 12.8% between 2020 and 2027, so you can expect a solar inverter supplier in uae soon.